-An Intergrant Transfer is when you transfer revenue from one grant to another, and spend those moneys accordingly.
-Example: you can transfer Title II Part A "Teacher Quality" grant revenue (grant 4367) over to Title I (grant 4010), and spend the transferred Teacher Quality money as Title I money.
-You cannot do this with all grants (there is a list of allowable grants at the bottom of this appendix).
+An Intergrant Transfer is a revenue transfer from one grant to another to spend those moneys accordingly.
+Example: a transfer of Title II Part A "Teacher Quality" grant revenue (grant 4367) over to Title I (grant 4010) and spend the transferred Teacher Quality money as Title I money.
+Transfers are not allowed with all grants (there is a list of allowable grants at the bottom of this appendix).